Are you sure you want to delete this comment? It cannot be undone. |

 Our female boxer dog Dusty has pancreatitis so i decided nothing but the best for Dusty.. it didnt matter what the cost.
 Nothing worked.. our vet suggested Chappie.. i wont even say what my reaction was...
 Well..
 Dusty is now loving life.. loves the stuff.. she cant get enough and she is looking great... so have an open mind... its not always about price ðŸ˜Sara Hodkinson Jack Mitchell •one year ago

 Anybody noticed that Chappie is not as good as it was a month or so ago?
-Our Labrador gets c Chappie everyday but consistency is not as solid, not sure dog is getting enough nutrition!Leigh68 •one year ago
+Our Labrador gets c Chappie everyday but consistency is not as solid, not sure dog is getting enough nutrition!Leigh68 •2 years ago

-Hi my girl is 5kg and she suffers from colitis so feeding her chappie but I'm not quite sure how much she should be having she's just on the original wet food could anyone help pleaseJennifer Wood Leigh68 •one year ago
+Hi my girl is 5kg and she suffers from colitis so feeding her chappie but I'm not quite sure how much she should be having she's just on the original wet food could anyone help pleaseJennifer Wood Leigh68 •2 years ago

 300 - 350g according to the tinArriane cook •2 years ago